MortenLohne/only-move-generator/README.md

 ````

 ### Compiling
 Compiling requires a [Rust compiler](https://www.rust-lang.org/tools/install).
-The project has dependencies hosted on crates.io, so using rustup+cargo is strongly recommended.
+The project has dependencies hosted on crates.io, so using cargo (Included in a rustup install) is strongly recommended.

 #### Build
 `cargo build --release`

-#### Run
-`cargo run --release`
+This will crate an executable in `target/release/`.

 # License